human-conditions/yodrew.github.io-original/_pages/galt.md

 What if we had a way to become as great as John Galt or Dagny Taggart?
 What if we could become even greater?

 I discovered the way nature gives us to do it.
-You will know its rudiments in one minute and understand it in three.
-Then we can discuss it.
+You will know its rudiments in one minute and understand it in three more.

 1. Life begins healthy, happy, harmonious, which only exist today in myths
 2. Life becomes sick, sad, and conflicted due to unhealed major trauma